WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 ```

 The collections will use the `search` endpoint with `collection` query parameter
-set to `tag`, `creator` or `source`, and the relevant query parameters.
-The
+set to `tag`, `creator` or `source`, and the following additional query
-`collection` parameter validator will check that the request contains the
+parameters.
+The `collection` parameter validator will check that the request
-necessary additional parameters: `source` for `collection=source`, `creator` and
+contains the necessary additional parameters: `source` for `collection=source`,
-`source` for `collection=creator`, and `tag` for `collection=tag`.
-The value of
+`creator` and `source` for `collection=creator`, and `tag` for `collection=tag`.

+The middleware validates that the values of parameters is not empty, and that
-the `source` parameter will also be checked to be an existing source using the
+the `source` parameter is an existing source in the provider store.
+If the
-provider store.
+values are invalid, the 404 yellow error page is shown.

 For the tag route, the new singular `tag` parameter should be used, rather than
-the existing plural `tags` should be used for legibility since we are presenting
-a single tag.
+the existing plural `tags`, since we are only presenting a single tag.

 The existing `source` and `creator` parameters will be reused, but will be
 parsed differently when `collection` parameter is present: they will only allow
 a single value instead of being split by `,` as it is for the default search.
+If
+the `source` contains invalid values, such as `source=flickr,europeana`, when
+the `collection` parameter is present, a 400 error with `detail` of "Invalid
+source parameter for source collection: `flickr,europeana`" is returned.
+If
+possible, a list of valid sources should be returned in the error message.

 Their documentation should be updated to reflect that.
 The additional
 documentation for the search parameters should be added as a draft so that it's